MakeSchool-Tutorials/Makestagram-Swift-V3/P22-Enum-Router/content.md

 }
 ```

 You can see how we're able to extract the associated value of the enum value and construct a new value for our `posts` case.
-Whenever we want to construct a `FIRDatabaseReference` that will return all of a given user's post, we can now use the following code:
+Whenever we want to construct a `DatabaseReference` that will return all of a given user's post, we can now use the following code:

 ```
 let uid = ...
-let postsRef = FIRDatabaseReference.MGLocation.posts(uid: uid).asDatabaseReference()
+let postsRef = DatabaseReference.MGLocation.posts(uid: uid).asDatabaseReference()
 ```

-Last, to make our API easier to access, we'll create a static method for constructing a `FIRDatabaseReference` given a `MGLocation` case.
+Last, to make our API easier to access, we'll create a static method for constructing a `DatabaseReference` given a `MGLocation` case.

 > [action]
-Add the follow static method right below your enum, within the `FIRDatabaseReference` extension:
+Add the follow static method right below your enum, within the `DatabaseReference` extension:
 >
 ```
-extension FIRDatabaseReference {
+extension DatabaseReference {
     // ...
 >
-    static func toLocation(_ location: MGLocation) -> FIRDatabaseReference {
+    static func toLocation(_ location: MGLocation) -> DatabaseReference {
         return location.asDatabaseReference()
     }
 }